How Solar Influences Utah’s 2019 Environmental Progress

 Decreasing Utah’s Particulate Matter With Solar

-Particulate matter (PM) are minute grains in the air that are smaller than a human hair.
+Particulate matter (PM) are minute grains in the air that are smaller than a strand of human hair.
 When we breathe these particles they can cause lung issues.
 The main causes of particulate matter are secondary pollution sources such as nitrogen dioxide and sulfur dioxide in the atmosphere.
-However, in Utah Valley, dust, fires and fuel combustion also play a large rule.
+However, in Utah Valley, dust, fires, and fuel combustion also play a large role.

 Utahans are encouraged to spend time doing less strenuous outdoor activities when PM levels are high.
 This, however, doesn’t reduce the PM levels.